-There’s one dish that I always am excited to eat whenever I go home — my dad’s zha jiang mian, or Chinese minced pork noodles.
-The noodles are usually served with fresh cilantro, green onion, julienned cucumber, and blanched bean sprouts on the side.
+There’s one dish that I always am excited to eat whenever I go home — my dad’s zha jiang mian, or Chinese noodles with ground pork.
+These Chinese noodles are usually served with fresh cilantro, green onion, julienned cucumber, and blanched bean sprouts on the side.
 I love it so much that I make it frequently as an easy weeknight staple.

 My dad has made modifications to his version of zha jiang mian over the years, and every adjustment he’s made has made increases the delicious factor.

-The best part about having zha jiang mian is that it doesn’t take long to prepare, especially if you have a sous chef willing to help wash and chop the garnishes (enter: hubby).
+The best part about having Chinese noodles with ground pork (zha jiang mian) is that it doesn’t take long to prepare, especially if you have a sous chef willing to help wash and chop the garnishes (enter: hubby).
 At most, you can have dinner on the table in about 30-40 minutes.
 Just remember that the cucumber garnish must be julienned, not shredded in a Cuisinart or grated.
 The cucumber has to retain its water to be a crispy counterpart to the sweet minced pork.
 Grating or shredding it makes the cucumber soggy, and no one likes soggy cucumber garnish.